JetBrains-Research/DeepBugsPlugin/README.md

 For example:
 - `startPoller(100, function(delay, fn) { … })` (should be fn, delay)
 - `2 % i` (unusual order of operands)

+This inspection provides a quick-fix allowing to fix the order of arguments.

 ## Got any more questions?
 If you want to know more about the DeepBugs framework that these plugins are based on, please [refer to this paper](http://software-lab.org/publications/oopsla2018_DeepBugs.pdf).